arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP Cell` command <!-- REF _command_.VP_Cell.Summary -->returns a new range object referencing a specific cell<!-- END REF -->.

+>This command is intended for ranges of a single cell.
+To create a range object for multiple cells, use the [VP Cells](#vp-cells) command.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.